Small-Talk and Dancing Hint at Human A.I.

 Jaynes proposed that humans eventually realised their motivations were coming from their own selves just as much as their thoughts.
 He called that realisation 'the breakdown of the bicameral mind'.
 And he called the moment it occurred: 'the origin of consciousness'.

 That over-simplifies Jaynes' theory.
-But it's enough to show that Jaynes misunderstood - or perhaps covered up - the development of human consciousness.
+But it's enough to show that Jaynes misunderstood - or perhaps covered up - the real development of human consciousness.
+Because Jaynes ignored the most obvious explanation for why humans once obeyed external voices: they weren't obeying their gods.
+They were obeying their owners.

 It's called 'slavery'.
 And obedience was mandatory: